 |To change properties of individual audio tracks, such as gain and pan, View Mode (such as the default Waveform view) and channel display, use the Audio Track Dropdown Menu in the Track Control Panel.|

 See Tracks for details of the different kinds of tracks.

-Audio Track CTRL + SHIFT + N
+Mono Track CTRL + SHIFT + N

-Creates a new, empty mono Audio Track.
+Creates a new, empty mono audio track.
 This command is rarely needed, since importing, recording and mixing automatically create new tracks as needed.
 But you can use this to cut or copy data from an existing track and paste it into an empty track.